 Leaf and yard waste is collected at the curbside in May and November of each year.
-All leaves must be placed in a clear bag and free from garbage.
+All leaves must be placed in brown compostable paper bags and free from garbage.
 Brush will be accepted provided that it is neatly bundled with no branches larger than 4 inches (10cm) in diameter.
 The Town also collects Christmas trees that are placed at the curbside after the holiday season.
 Dates are on the Municipal Calendar.

 Resident who wish to dispose of leaves, grass clippings and brush at other times may bring these materials to the Compost Site located on Highway 43 beside the Hillcrest Cemetery.
 Food and kitchen wastes are otherwise not accepted at this facility.
 Please note that you also have the option to help yourself and take some nutrient rich compost away while supplies last.
 Hours of operation are 8:00am to 4:00pm on Saturdays.
 Please refer to the calendar for details on dates for seasonal operations.

 Backyard composting can divert as much as 30% of the household wastes sent to landfill sites.
 Residents who use a rear yard composter can process food wastes and create a nutrient rich humus which is good for lawns, plants and gardens.
 Composters may be purchased at the Town Hall for $40.00.